 Kindergarten comes fast; suddenly your just-learning-how-to-crawl baby is walking off the school bus after their first day of kindergarten.
 If you haven’t had a chance to start an Ohio 529 Plan, now is the perfect time to open one for your child’s higher education.

 It’s also a good time to figure out your saving goals.
 If you aren’t sure where to start, Ohio’s 529 Plan offers tools and calculators to shape your 529 plan.
-Crunch the numbers with the College Savings Planner to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
-If you’re wondering when you should start saving for their higher education, use the Cost Of Waiting Tool to see what a difference starting early can do for building up the 529 plan.
+Crunch the numbers with the College Savings Estimator to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
+If you’re wondering when you should start saving for their higher education, use the Cost Of Delay Saving Tool to see what a difference starting early can do for building up the 529 plan.
 The Tax Benefit Tool shows how a tax-advantaged 529 plan can grow when compared to a taxable savings account.
 Don’t forget, the sooner you start the 529 account, the sooner the power of compound interest and tax-free earnings can go to work growing the account.

 Remember all those diapers from when your child was a baby?
 Well that’s a disappearing expense, one of those costs that are part of your budget for a short period of time.
 A huge disappearing expense is preschool or day-care costs.
 As your child is starting to go to school full-time, why not roll over those expenses to a regular 529 plan contribution?
 This way, those dollars you’ve already prioritized for pre-K education will now support your child’s higher education.
 And as those bills are part of your budget, you won’t be missing the money if you shift them to build the 529 plan.